Herb Safety Advice at Napiers

 2. COMPETITIVE EFFECT: Herbs can cancel out drugs

 Some herbs are taken up (metabolised) by the body using the same route (pathways) as drugs.
 This means that they compete for absorption and may stop all of the drug being absorbed.
 The herb St John's wort is a classic example.
 It is absorbed through the liver via a pathway that many drugs use, and is well known for stopping the drugs from fully working.
 If you are on a critical medication, this may affect your health.
-Please contact our herbalists or your doctor before taking critical medications with herbs, especially St John's wort.
+Please contact our herbalists or your doctor before taking critical medications with herbs, especially St John's wort, or if you are taking the contraceptive pill.

 3. OPPOSITE EFFECT: Herbs can work against drugs

-Occasionally the drugs and herbs work against each other.
+Occasionally drugs and herbs work against each other.
 For example, an antidiuretic medication should not be taken with diuretic herbs such as dandelion or cleavers.
-If you aren't sure about the potential effect, please ask your health care practitioner.
+Norr taking stimulating herbs if you are also taking sedatives or sleep medication.
+If you aren't sure about the potential effects of what you are taking, please ask your health care practitioner.

 4. RESTORATIVE EFFECT: Herbs can change a managed condition